orionlee/planet_hunters_tess_userscripts/README.md

 - Make lightcurve viewer wider.
-- Zooming with mouse wheel: prevent accidental scrolling the browser window
+- Zooming with mouse wheel: prevent accidental scrolling the browser window.
+- On lightcurve viewer: click with middle mouse button toggles between Annotate and Move subject.
 - More keyboard shortcuts for lightcurve viewer.
 - On subject talk pages: button to let one copy TIC easily.